Note: CDA members may be able to access expanded information by logging in.

 Dr. Karen Foster graduated from Texas Tech University in 1997.
 She received her Doctor of Dental Surgery from Baylor College of Dentistry in 2002, then completed residency in pediatric dentistry at the University of Texas-Houston Dental Branch in 2004.
 Dr. Foster moved to Grand Junction in 2004, where she practiced as an associate in a private practice and at Marillac Clinic.
 In 2008, she opened Saddle Rock Pediatric Dentistry, in Aurora.
 Dr. Foster is a diplomate of the American Board of Pediatric Dentistry and a fellow of the Pierre Fauchard Academy, and American College of Dentists and International College of Dentists.
 Chosen multiple times by peers as a 5280 Top Dentist, she has attended annual American Dental Association meetings as a delegate since 2005.
 She is a clinical associate professor at the University of Colorado School of Dental Medicine in the Special Care Clinic.
 In 2013, the CDA recognized her with its Exceptional Leadership Award.
 Dr. Foster served on the Metro Denver Dental Society (MDDS) Board of Directors and was awarded with the MDDS Volunteer of the Year award in 2012.
 She previously chaired the Colorado Dental Political Action Committee, advocating for improvements benefiting patients and the profession.

 Dr. Jeffrey Kahl earned a bachelor’s degree at Colorado State University and his Doctor in Dental Surgery degree at the University of Colorado.
 He then completed a general practice residency at the National Naval Medical Center in Bethesda, MD, and served two years at China Lake Naval Weapons Station in California.
 After separating from the Navy, he completed a two-year residency in pediatric dentistry at Children’s Hospital Colorado, where he is still an adjunct faculty member.
-Dr. Kahl is a past president of the Colorado Academy of Pediatric Dentistry and is past-chair of the CDA Membership Council.
+Dr. Kahl is a past president of the Colorado Academy of Pediatric Dentistry, past-chair of the CDA Membership Council and a fellow of the American College of Dentists.
 He serves as an examiner for the American Board of Pediatric Dentistry and as a consultant on several state health coalitions.
 As the American Academy of Pediatric Dentistry public policy advocate for Colorado, Dr. Kahl frequently lobbies on behalf of Colorado children at the state Capitol and in Washington, D.C.

 Dr. Lindsay Compton majored in zoology and genetics during her undergraduate at Iowa State University.
 At the University of Iowa dental school, she held leadership positions within her class, the school, and national student organizations.
 She won major research competitions and was published in the Journal of Dental Research.
 After dental school, Dr. Compton joined the general practice residence program at Truman Medical Center in Kansas City, MO, where she gained experience in sedation dentistry and providing care to patients with developmental disabilities, elderly patients, and pediatric patients.
 Dr. Compton is active in the Spear Study Club and International Partnership for Occlusion Study Club.
 She also has held leadership positions in the CDA and Metro Denver Dental Society and has served as chair of the CDA New Dentist Committee.
 She currently serves as the ADA New Dentist Committee District 14 representative and sits on the ADA Council on Ethics, Bylaws, and Judicial Affairs.